bartossh/React_Node_Test/README.md

 - Data in local storage is stored in plain text.
 If someone gains access to the user's device, they can read the data directly.
 - Data in local storage does not expire automatically.
 If a token is compromised, it can be used indefinitely unless explicitly cleared.
 - While local storage is isolated by origin, any script running on the same origin can access it.
 This includes third-party libraries or compromised dependencies.

+## Notes about not working components
+The advance search isn't working correctly in my opinion due to problems in `setGetTagValues` that I skipped fixing.